Rasika-Vispute/EDA---BMI-Case-Study/README.md

-# EDA-BMI-Case-Study
+# EDA BMI Case Study
+Understand the given data and find the key insides of the data.

-# Create a Data Frame based on the input
+## Create a Data Frame based on the input
 data= { 'price':[
 23, 30, 20, 27, 44, 26, 35, 20, 29, 29,
 25, 15, 18, 27, 19, 22, 12, 26, 34, 15,